Our Approach To Investing

-At Cutler, we believe that long-term risk-adjusted performance is best achieved by combining the judgment of seasoned portfolio managers with the discipline of a well-defined investment process.
+We believe that long-term risk-adjusted performance is best achieved by combining seasoned judgment with a well-defined and disciplined investment process.

+- Identify value.
 We look for securities that appear to be undervalued.
-This sets the stage for capital appreciation and long-term outperformance without undue risk to principle.
+This sets the stage for potential capital appreciation and long-term outperformance without undue risk to principal.

-We constantly monitor and evaluate risk/reward profiles at the individual security level and at the portfolio level.
+- Balance risk and reward.
+We constantly monitor and evaluate risk/reward profiles, both at the individual security level and the portfolio level.
 We also look for potential catalysts that could change our level of conviction towards any particular position.
 Taking profits and limiting losses is an important part of our discipline, especially in our more conservative portfolios.

-We perform our own credit, market, and interest-rate research.
-We track securities and companies over time and develop a history with the issuer that is invaluable to our assessment of the investment potential of each security.
+- Invest in what we know.
+We perform our own credit, equity, and interest-rate research.
+We track securities over time and develop a history with the issuer that is invaluable to our ongoing assessment of each security.

-By the nature of our investment process, we favor strong companies with solid long-term prospects and we manage our portfolios for long-term appreciation.
-At the same time, when we do trade, we strive to be opportunistic in order to generate incremental performance.
+- Buy for the long term.
+By the nature of our investment process, we favor strong companies with solid long-term prospects.
+When we do trade, we opportunistically strive to generate incremental performance.

+- Commit to performance.
 Our focus is on delivering performance for our clients, not on gathering the largest amount of assets.
-Limiting assets under management has two key advantages: it lets us manage portfolios that are composed exclusively of our “best ideas,” and it lets us operate in sectors of the market that larger firms typically overlook.
-Our investment approach is truly one that is designed to exploit the advantages of being a niche player in a growing yet still inefficient market.
+Our size has two key advantages: it lets us manage portfolios that are composed exclusively of our “best ideas,” and it lets us operate in sectors of the market that larger firms typically overlook.